-At Aprio Cloud, we love using Xero for accounting for our international clients because it is built from the ground up for global business.
-Many global small businesses are already on Xero, so it’s easy for the U.S. subsidiary to copy and adapt the existing chart of accounts in the parent company to use with the U.S. subsidiary.
+At Aprio Cloud, we love Xero for international clients because it is built from the ground up for global business.
+Many global small businesses already use Xero, so it’s easy for the U.S. subsidiary to copy and adapt the existing chart of accounts of the parent company.

-We recommend retaining the assistance of a U.S. accountant (we’re happy to help!) in setting up your Xero file.
+We recommend retaining the assistance of a U.S. accountant in setting up your Xero file.
 For intrepid do-it-yourselfers, here’s what you’ll need to get started:

-- Legal name of your organization — On your state incorporation documents.
+- Legal name of your organization: See your state incorporation documents.

-- Financial year end for your organization — By default, this is the calendar year, but you can also potentially elect a different tax year.
+- Financial year-end for your organization: By default, this is the calendar year, but you can also elect a different tax year start date.
 Consult with your tax advisor for more on this.

-- Tax settings for filing returns for your organization — This includes your Tax ID number (EIN) that you registered for with the IRS.
-If you are responsible for collecting sales tax, you’ll also need to know how often and whether or not you’re a cash or accrual basis taxpayer.
+- Tax settings for filing returns for your organization: This includes your Tax ID number (EIN) from the IRS.
+If you are responsible for collecting sales tax, you’ll also need to know how often and whether you’re a cash or accrual-basis taxpayer.

-- Email address of your accountant or bookkeeper (if applicable) - You’ll need this to invite your advisor to access your organization.
+- Email address of your accountant or bookkeeper: You’ll need this to invite your advisor to access your organization.

-- Your chart of accounts (for example, Rent, Stationery, Sales) — We recommend using the same categories and numbering system as the parent company, if possible. (e.g., Rent, Stationery, Sales) Then make any changes needed for accounting unique to the United States.
-With Xero, you can easily export your existing chart of accounts from the parent company file to import into the subsidiary company file.
+- Your chart of accounts or a list of categories for organizing your accounts: We recommend using the same categories and numbering system as the parent company, if possible. (e.g., Rent, Stationery, Sales) Then make any changes needed for accounting unique to the United States.
+With Xero, you can easily export your existing parent company chart of accounts into the subsidiary company file.

-- Your bank and credit card account numbers for accounts you want to set up in Xero: You should have these already if you’ve set up your U.S. bank accounts.
+- Bank and credit card account numbers for accounts you want to set up in Xero: You should have these already if you’ve set up your U.S. bank accounts.

-- Outstanding invoices, bills, credit notes, and uncleared funds — Again, you shouldn’t have any of these to enter if you’re starting with Xero from the beginning.
+- Outstanding invoices, bills, credit notes and uncleared funds: Again, you shouldn’t have any of these to enter if you’re setting up Xero for a new company.

-Xero has a detailed Getting Started Guide to help you out.
-However, we highly recommend you seek the assistance of a U.S. accountant in setting up your U.S. Xero org.
-Details such as sales tax settings and payroll are quite different than abroad.
-You want to make sure that your org gets set up right from the start.
+Xero has a detailed Getting Started Guide.
+However, we highly recommend you seek the assistance of a U.S. accountant in setting up your U.S. Xero file.
+Details such as sales tax and payroll settings are quite different than abroad, so make sure you start out on the right foot.

 5.3 Set up your cloud accounting add-ons

 We recommend two Xero add-ons to our global clients: Receipt Bank and Fathom Reporting.
-Many of our clients are already using these tools abroad, so it makes sense to use them and keep things consistent with the U.S. entity.
+Many of our clients are already using these tools abroad, so it makes sense to continue using them for the U.S. entity.